Lepton-induced reactions on nuclei in a wide kinematical regime: Results

 \subsection{Neutrino Cross Sections}

 Experiments such as MiniBooNE, MicroBooNE and T2K are dominated by a low-energy region where QE scattering and the $\Delta$ resonance play a role.
 These regions are hardly affected by the recent codechanges in GiBUU v2023.
-Runs in older versions have shown excellent agreement with data \cite{Gallmeister:2016dnq}.
+With the previous version of GiBUU we have performed detailed comparisons with T2K results, both for inclusive \cite{Gallmeister:2016dnq} and quasielastic-like events \cite{Mosel:2017anp}.
+Since these events are dominated by QE scattering, $\Delta$ and the MEC excitation, all of which have not undergone significant changes to the present version, we just refer the interested reader to these just cited papers.
 On the other hand, DUNE will be operating in a region where higher-lying resonances and DIS are dominant, i.e. in regions possibly more affected by the recent code improvements.